dwellin98/Data-Science/README.md

-## Welcome to Darnells Github page
+## Welcome to Darnell's Github page